timcmartin/timcmartin.github.io/src/sides/coconut_rice.md

 # Coconut Rice

 [Source](http://allrecipes.com/recipe/56059/asian-coconut-rice/)

+## Notes

+- This seems to work pretty well in the Breville Risotto machine.
+- Same recipe - rinse rice.

 ## Ingredients

 - 1 400 mL can of coconut milk
 - 1 1/4 cups of water
 - 1 teaspoon of sugar